Profile Location

 How We Determine Location

-We use three main sources to determine customer location, in order of priority:
+Quotient uses several sources to determine customer location, in order of priority:

 When a customer makes a purchase on your Shopify store, we get their billing address.
 This is our most reliable source of location data since customers typically enter their real address for billing purposes.
+We also use saved default addresses from Shopify customer accounts.

 For example, if Jane places an order and enters a billing address in Toronto, Ontario, Canada, we'll use this as her primary location.
 This helps ensure marketing emails she receives are relevant to her region.